Barnala Khurd: Transport

-Nawanshahr train station is the nearest train station however, Garhshankar Junction railway station is 3 km away from the village.
+Nawanshahr train station is the nearest train station however, Rahon station railway station is 3 km away from the village.
 Sahnewal Airport is the nearest domestic airport which located 50 km away in Ludhiana and the nearest international airport is located in Chandigarh also Sri Guru Ram Dass Jee International Airport is the second nearest airport which is 165 km away in Amritsar.